This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 - Respiratory medicines

-For severe cases of muscle stiffness and rigidity, surgery may be a treatment option, but usually, after every other option has been exhausted.[9]
+For severe cases of muscle stiffness and rigidity, surgery may be a treatment option, but usually after every other option has been exhausted.
+Surgery corrects secondary problems resulting from hypertonia and spastic cerebral palsy.[4]

-Procedures for tendon-lengthening, repair of scoliosis, or joint contractures can significantly impact your child’s ability to function independently and with comfort.
+Procedures for tendon-lengthening, repair of scoliosis, or joint contractures can significantly impact your child’s ability to function independently and comfortably.

-Your physician will be able to give you information on surgical options, including which type will work best for your child’s individualized needs.
+Your physician can provide information on surgical options, including which type will work best for your child’s individualized needs.

-Long-term Outlook for Children with Hypertonic Cerebral Palsy
+What Is the Prognosis for Children with Hypertonic Cerebral Palsy?

 As with all forms of cerebral palsy, the long-term prognosis of children with hypertonic cerebral palsy will depend on how severe the disorder is, in addition to how well the child responds to treatment.